telemark/tools-generate-sms-jobs/README.md

 # tools-generate-sms-jobs

-Generates job for sms from ids
+Generates job for sms from a csv-file with personalid numbers.

 # Setup